lsst-dm/dmtn-121/index.rst

      - .. figure:: /_static/Diffim_residuals_deep_0.60-1.29_seeing.png
      - .. figure:: /_static/Diffim_residuals_DCR_0.60-1.29_seeing.png

-Image difference source detection
+Image Difference Source Detection
 ---------------------------------
 The simulated images contained no real variable sources, so every detection in the image difference is a false detection and the fewer dipoles or other detections the better.
 The improved `image difference residuals`_ above correspond to an equally improved reduction in the number of detected dipoles and false detections, which are plotted below.
-In the plots, the number of dipoles or sources in the image differences using CompareWarp templates is taken as the baseline, which is compared to the number of dipoles or sources in the equivalent image difference using DCR-matched templates.
+In the plots below, the number of dipoles or sources in the image differences using CompareWarp templates is taken as the baseline, which is compared to the number of dipoles or sources in the equivalent image difference using DCR-matched templates.
 It is interesting to note that the reduction in the number of dipoles approaches 100% above airmass 1.2, but the reduction in the number of sources plateaus at ~80%.
 This captures the sources that were not well fit by either algorithm, as well as the sources that were measured as dipoles in the CompareWarp residuals but had a more complicated structure in the DCR residual.